 To stay in line with the point made above, your customer service standards need to be taken seriously.
 As the age-old saying goes, the customer is king.
 Depending on your restaurant brand, you may have several different interaction cues to which your employees can resort.
 A good idea is to set some standards regarding customer complaint handling; what do you do if the customer complains face to face?
 Or what do you do if he calls to say exactly what he thinks?
 Also, how do you greet your guests — do you shake their hands, do you seat them, do you inform them of today’s specials right away…?

 As you know, there are many different approaches to good customer service, and it’s very important that you make sure your employees understand and accept the ones that you have chosen.

 This section might be more important in the restaurant business than in most other areas of business.
-While it should include sections on requests for time off, overtime, and holiday leave, there should also be a focus on employee meals.
+While it should include sections on requests for time off, overtime and holiday leave, as well as healthcare and any training and development supplied by the business, there should also be a focus on employee meals.

 However, the most important aspect of this section is actually that you will avoid theft!
 Let’s be honest, a banana or a cup of tea once in a while won’t hurt your restaurant.
 But if your employees choose to consume sandwiches, main courses or expensive wines on a regular basis, then you will lose money!
 That’s why this small topic is an important piece of the bigger puzzle.

 Since it’s very common for restaurants to employ part-time workers, and since you’re covering many job functions, your employee manual needs to cover any applicable national employment law to protect your workers’ rights.
 It might sound like a matter of course, but there are still some restaurants out there not living up to the legal requirements which will cost them greatly if found out!

 6) Social media policy